-- In Dashboard, navigate to Monitor > Switches.
+- In Dashboard, navigate to Switch > Monitor > Switches.

 - Select the switch you would like to use (by clicking on the switch's name, not the checkbox).

-- On the overview page, scroll down to the Live Tools section, which should look like the image below:
+- Click on the Tools tab, which should look like the image below:

 Using the MS Live Tools